It’s the most wonderful time of the year! Well…almost!

 I also recommend buying a few extra miscellaneous gifts for those unexpected situations that you sometimes find yourself in.

-Finally, I like to also keep a wish list of gifts that I would like.
+Finally, I like to keep a wish list of gifts that I would like.
 That way when my husband, mom, or mother-in-law asks what I want, I have a few suggestions ready.

 Prep your Wrapping Paper Station

 Wrapping gifts is a task you know is inevitable during the Christmas season, so you want to be prepared.
-You should have already taken inventory to see what items you had leftover from last year.
+You should have already taken inventory to see what items you had left over from last year.

 Don’t wait until the last minute to buy the supplies you need.
 In fact, many stores offer good discounts on wrapping supplies in the months leading up to Christmas.
 I typically choose 2-3 different patterns of wrapping paper to keep a cohesive theme.
 I also buy lots of tape, ribbons, and gift tags.